bhagvan/algotrading-workshop/0_Setup/README.md

 ### Step 3: Create Notebook Instance

 1. Navigate to Amazon SageMaker [in the console](https://console.aws.amazon.com/sagemaker) and Select Notebook / Notebooks and Click **Create notebook instance**.
-1. Set 'Notebook instance name' to 'algotrading'.
+1. Set 'Notebook instance name' to **algotrading**.
-1. Under Permissions and ecryption / IAM Role, select **Create a new role** if don't have an existing AmazonSagerMaker-ExecutionRole-YYYYMMDDhhmmss.
+1. Under Permissions and ecryption / IAM Role, select **Create a new role** if you don't have an existing AmazonSagerMaker-ExecutionRole-YYYYMMDDhhmmss.
 This will bring up a new screen that allows you to create a new IAM role.
-In this screen specify the S3 bucket that you have created in step 2 (e.g. **algoworkshop-firstname-lastname**) and click **Create Role***
+In this screen specify the S3 bucket that you have created in Step 2 (e.g. **algoworkshop-firstname-lastname**) and click **Create Role**.
 1. Under Git Repositories, select the default repository from the dropdown list: **algotrading-workshop**.
 1. Click **Create notebook instance**.

-### Step 3: Create Notebook Instance
+### Step 4: Grant SageMaker access to ECS

+1. Navigate to IAM [in the console](https://console.aws.amazon.com/iam) and Select Access Management / Roles and select the SageMakerExecutionRole-YYYYMMDDhhmmss that you selected in the notebook.
+2. Click **Attach policies** and search for **AmazonEC2ContainerRegistryFullAccess**, select the checkbox next to it, and click **Attach policy**

+## Next step:

+We're ready to proceed getting the data for our trading strategies. [data](../1_Data).